Masoud-Karami/cogtest/README.md

 1. add the following to `~/.ssh/config` on your local machine

 - ```Host narval beluga graham cedar
-   User username
+   User <username>
    HostName %h.alliancecan.ca
    IdentityFile ~/.ssh/your_private_key```

 - `[name@yourLaptop ~] ssh narval`

-2. Then Transferring data would be easier
+2. Then transferring data would be easier

 - `[name@yourLaptop ~] scp local_file narval:work/`

-3. you need to install your `public SSH key` on each cluster separately
+3. You need to install your `public SSH key` on each cluster separately

 ```bash